LucasTomazini/LucasTomazini/README.md

 On my Github profile, I showcase my expertise in machine learning and data science by some public projects.

-My code mainly uses Python and its libraries/frameworks to develop data-driven solutions for different kinds of problems.
+My codes mainly uses Python and its libraries/frameworks to develop data-driven solutions for different kinds of problems.

 #### Publiseh Researches